Plenipotentiary (horse): 1835: four-year-old season

 In the spring of 1835, Plenipotentiary returned to Newmarket for the Craven meeting at which he ran three times.
 He first ran against a strong field in the Craven Stakes.
-The pace was very strong as his opponents attempted to "choke off" the favourite, but Plenipotentiary won easily, beating Nonsense by a length with Shilelagh among the beaten horses.
+The pace was very strong as his opponents attempted to "choke off" the favourite, but Plenipotentiary won easily, beating Nonsense by a length with Shillelagh among the beaten horses.
 His next race provoked great interest as he ran over a sprint distance for the first time, being matched against the 2000 Guineas winner Clearwell in a Subscription Plate over five furlongs.
 He won by three lengths with his jockey declaring that he was "never at half his speed".
 His final “race” was a walkover for the Port Stakes later that afternoon when all four of his opponents were withdrawn.

 Plans to run Plenipotentiary in the Ascot Gold Cup were abandoned on the day before the race, despite the fact that he had been performing well in exercise.
 Some reports claim the colt "went amiss", while others state that Batson was unwilling to risk his horse on the prevailing hard ground.
 There was some anger about his late withdrawal from the race, and his trainer George Paine, was advised to leave Ascot for his own safety.
 Plenipotentiary never ran again and was retired to stud.

 Assessment

 In May 1886 the Sporting Times carried out a poll of one hundred racing experts asking them to name the ten best horses of the 19th century.
 In July of that year the results of the poll were published as a ranking list.
 Although his racing career had ended more than fifty years earlier, Plenipotentiary was ranked eighteenth, having been placed in the top ten by fifteen of the voters.
 He was the second highest-placed horse of the 1830s behind Bay Middleton.

-Sam Chifney was reported to have said that the Derby runner-up Shilelagh was a better horse than his 1830 winner Priam but was a stone (14 pounds) inferior to Plenipotentiary.
+Sam Chifney was reported to have said that the Derby runner-up Shillelagh was a better horse than his 1830 winner Priam but was a stone (14 pounds) inferior to Plenipotentiary.
 Baily's Magazine when comparing great horses expressed the view that the field beaten by Plenipotentiary at Epsom was one of the strongest in the history of the race.
 The author of "The Cracks of the Day" offered the opinion that Plenipotentiary was, to his "humble thinking", the best racehorse England ever possessed.

 The village sign at Horseheath carries a picture of Plenipotentiary.